pmb59/diffNGS/README.md

 Madrigal P, Krajewski P. NarrowPeaks: Shape-based Analysis of Variation in ChIP-Seq using Functional PCA.
 R package version 1.26.0.
 2019. <a href="http://bioconductor.org/packages/NarrowPeaks/"> http://bioconductor.org/packages/NarrowPeaks/ DOI: 10.18129/B9.bioc.NarrowPeaks </a>.

 <h3>Contact:</h3>
-The code is still under active development, and I welcome biology and computational scientists for all kinds of collaborations and communications.
 Please feel free to contact Dr. Pedro Madrigal at pmb59(AT)cam.ac.uk if you have any question.